 SuperDARN radars are coherent scatter radars (Greenwald et al. 1995) where the signal received from the ionosphere is similar to Bragg scatter of X-rays in crystals.
-Here the signal is returned essentially along the same path as the transmitted signal such that the radars receive direct backscatter, although it is possible for the transmitted signal to be scattered in other directions.
+Here, the signal is returned essentially along the same path as the transmitted signal such that the radars receive direct backscatter, although it is possible for the transmitted signal to be scattered in other directions.
 Due to the nature of Bragg scatter, the scale size of the irregularities from which the signal is scattered is directly related to the half-wavelength of the transmitted signal.
-The irregularities in the ionosphere causing the backscatter can occur at a range of different altitudes, including the D, E and F regions of the ionosphere (e.g., Milan et al. 1997a; Milan and Lester 1998; Milan et al. 2001).
-A more detailed discussion of ionospheric irregularities is given in irregularities, the ground / sea surface, meteor ionization trails, and possibly ice crystals in the mesosphere, sometimes referred to as Polar Mesosphere Summer Echoes (PMSE).
-Thus these radars are very versatile in terms of the science which they can address.
-Here a very brief discussion of the basics of the types of scatter, modes of HF propagation, and operating modes is provided, recognizing that the first two of these will be covered in more detail in terms of the mid-latitude radar observations in later sections.
+The irregularities in the ionosphere causing the backscatter can occur at a range of different altitudes, including the D, E, and Fregions of the ionosphere (e.g., Milan et al. 1997a; Milan and Lester 1998; Milan et al. 2001).
+A more detailed discussion of ionospheric irregularities is given in the "Ionospheric irregularities" section.
+There are two other potential sources of returned signal from the ionosphere/upper